SystemsApproach/ops/monitor.rst

 running in the central cloud) and a second test determines whether the 5G user plane is working (i.e., UEs can reach the Internet).
-This is a common pattern: individual components can export accumulators and other local variables to Prometheus, but only a "third-party observer" can actively test external behavior, and report the results to Prometheus.
+This is a common pattern: individual components can export accumulators and other local variables, but only a "third-party observer" can actively test external behavior, and report the results.
 These examples correspond to the rightmost "End-to-End Tests" shown in :numref:`Figure %s <fig-testing>` of Chapter 4.

+Finally, when a system is running across multiple edge sites, as is the case with Aether, there is an design question of whether monitoring data is stored on the edge sites and lazily pulled to the central location only when needed, or it is proactively pushed to the central location as soon as it's generated.
+Aether employs both approaches, depending on the volume and urgency of the data being collected.
+By default, metrics collected by the local instantiation of Prometheus stay on the edge sites, and only query results are returned to the central location (e.g., to be displayed by Grafana as described in the next subsection).
+This is appropriate for metrics that are both high-volume and seldom viewed.
+The exception is the end-to-end Service Monitors described in the previous paragraph.
+These results are immediately pushed to the central site (by-passing Prometheus), which works because they are low-volume and may require immediate attention.

 6.1.2 Creating Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~